Frequently Asked Questions

 If you are seeing your psychologist under a Mental Health Care Plan from your GP, then you will be entitled to claim a Medicare rebate for up to 10 sessions per year.

-Where applicable, Medicare rebates are automatically processed.
+Where applicable, Medicare rebates are automatically processed overnight after your session.

 For more information, see our Fees & Rebates page.